Editor's note: This post was originally published during summer but we think these mindfulness practices might be helpful during this stressful time.

 Practicing gratitude in moments of stress can be as simple as stopping for a moment, maybe stepping out of the room, and identifying all the things you are grateful for.

 It is as simple as acknowledging the mindset you are in and shifting your lens.
 You can move from thinking, "I cannot do this.
 My kids are out of control.
 I am to blame for their crazy behavior.
 How do I get out of this mess?" to identifying five things for which you are grateful.
-“I am so lucky that I have children who are healthy and that I have this afternoon to spend with them swimming.
-I have the means to make the choice to stay home part-time, and it is a beautiful sunny day.”
+“I am so lucky that I have children who are healthy and that I have this afternoon to spend with them.
+I have the means to make the choice to work from home, and it is a beautiful sunny day.”

 You don’t have to pursue mediation on your own.
 You can find guided meditations online and via apps.
 You don’t need to do anything but listen, and you can do it anywhere and anytime.
 (I often do this first thing in the morning or in the car while I’m waiting to pick up my kids.)
-It’s a great tool for dealing with the stress at any time, but even better, it can help set you up for the day so you are calmer and more grounded with a greater sense of inner peace.
+It’s a great tool for dealing with the stress at any time.
+But when you take a moment ot medidate in the morning, it can help set you up for the day so you are calmer and more grounded with a greater sense of inner peace.

-Parents and kids alike tend to have unreasonably idyllic ideas about the long, endlessly blissful summer vacation.
-When reality hits, these mindfulness tools can help you cope with the speed bumps a little more gracefully.
+Parents and kids alike can have unreasonably idyllic ideas about being at home.
+When reality hits, these mindfulness tools might help you cope with the speed bumps a little more gracefully.